mattgodbolt/owlet-editor/README.md

 * Share your entire program as a URL
 * Export to external emulator for interactive use

-## Share your creations with the BBC Micro Bot Twitter community
+## Share your creations with the BBC Micro Bot Mastodon community

-* One button tweet to share code
+* One button tweet to share code (not yet updated for Mastodon)
-* Automatic code golfing tools - byte token and base2048 encode/decode
+* Automatic code golfing tools - byte token encode/decode